 The State Line Radio Club offers VE Testing Sessions at the Rising Sun American Legion on Main Street in Rising Sun, Maryland.
 The cost of testing is $15 dollars.
 Please have your FRN number and a drivers license.
 Students please bring your current student identification.

-The 2022 testing sessions are scheduled on the even months, Saturdays from 9:00 a.m. to 11:00 a.m..
+The 2022 testing sessions are scheduled on thefirst Saturday of the even months.
+Testing starting at 9:00 a.m.
 While late arrivals are alway welcome, we encourage you to arrive by nine so you won't disturbe those already testing.
 We close down promptly after the end of the final exam usually around noon.
 For more testing information and requirements contact the Volunteer Exam Coordinator, Ted NT3R at 443-907-0689 for more information.
 Also visit the ARRL Exam Day for information about FRN registration and other important exam information.
 Again, if you should have ANY questions please feel free to contact the Volunteer Exam Coordinator Ted, NT3R.